davebenson/doom4-walkthrough/README.md

 You should see such an unmanned train going right every 5 seconds or so.
 Use the Munitions Crate, then follow the next convenient train, and drop into an unused track.
 Keep going, and you should see an entrance to a human-sized passageway on your left.

-Upon entering the passageway, look back to find Elite Guard #2.
+Upon entering the passageway, look back to find ELITE GUARD 5.2.
 Continue to find a Health Station and Codex Page "Database / Argent Energy".

 At some point, the passage becomes narrower and darker, and we can make a detour to get the Collectible doll.

-To get Secret #4: "UAC Pistol Model / Orangeguy", re-enter the unused Train corridor at this point (by veering right).
+To get SECRET 5.4: "UAC Pistol Model / Orangeguy", re-enter the unused Train corridor at this point (by veering right).
 Continuing down the corridor, you'll arrive at an unused, stationary train car.
 Get onto it, by double-jumping onto the ledge to your right, then double-jumping onto the train car (don't worry: the upper-train won't hit you).
 You should be able to see another dimly-lit ledge near where the upper train cars keep entering.
 I found this jump to be quite tricky. but the trick is that you must be facing at the ledge (ie facing perpendicular to it / straight at it), which mean you must jump almost sideways, which in turn makes dodging the train above more difficult.
 Once you are on this ledge, turn left and go up (parallel to train), then turn around and jump into the hole that the train is entering.